Rwanda commemorates 30 years since genocide

 Secondary school students learn about the genocide as part of a tightly controlled curriculum.

-The country is home to over 200 memorials to the genocide, four of which were added to Unesco’s World Heritage list last year.
+The country is home to more than 200 memorials to the genocide, four of which were added to Unesco’s World Heritage list last year.

 Fleeing justice